Trampled Under Foot

-"Trampled Under Foot" is a song by English rock group Led Zeppelin.
+"Trampled Under Foot" is a song by the English rock group Led Zeppelin.
 A funk-influenced piece with John Paul Jones on clavinet, it was included on their 1975 album Physical Graffiti.
 The song was released as a single in several countries and was frequently performed in concert.

 Lyrics

 The lyrics were inspired by blues musician Robert Johnson's 1936 song "Terraplane Blues".
 A Terraplane is a classic car, and the song uses car parts as metaphors for sex—"pump your gas", "rev all night", etc. The themes of these songs however differ; "Terraplane Blues" is about infidelity, while "Trampled Under Foot" is about giving in to sexual temptation.

 Composition and recording

 The song evolved out of a jam session in 1972 and is credited to Robert Plant, Jimmy Page and John Paul Jones.
 Much rehearsal went into perfecting the relentless semi-funk riff that dominates this song.
 John Paul Jones has credited Stevie Wonder with the inspiration for the beat ("Superstition", 1972), which he played on a clavinet.
 Page played through a wah-wah pedal and, as producer, employed reverse echo on the recording.